Cross-domain Microscopy Cell Counting by Disentangled Transfer Learning: Methodology

 \section{Methodology}

-In this section, first we design a cell counting network capable of disentangling domain-agnostic/specific features.
-Then, we describe how to synthesize target-domain images from a few annotated ones.
-Finally, we introduce how to transfer a cell counting network trained on a synthetic source domain to a target domain.
+In this section, we first introduce a cell counting network which is capable of disentangling domain-agnostic/specific features.
+Then, we describe how to synthesize target-domain images from a few weak annotated samples.
+Finally, we present how to transfer a cell counting network trained on a synthetic source domain to a target domain by preserving discriminative information.